-State Work Study (SWS) program rules require that all SWS student employees are paid comparably to the wage a non-student would earn in the same position.
+State Work Study program rules require that all SWS student employees are paid comparably to the wage a non-student would earn in the same position.

-As of January 1, 2020, the state minimum wage increased, along with localities with higher minimum wages than the state minimum, as follows:
+As of January 1, 2021, the state minimum wage increased, along with localities with higher minimum wages than the state minimum, as follows:

-- Washington's minimum wage increased to \$13.50 per hour. - Seattle's minimum wage increased to \$15.75 per hour for small employers (499 or fewer employees) and \$16.39 per hour for large employers (500 or more employees). - Tacoma's minimum wage now matches the state minimum with an increase to \$13.50 per hour for all employers located within the Tacoma city limits. - SeaTac's minimum wage increased to \$16.34 per hour for all employers located within the SeaTac city limits.
+- Washington's minimum wage increased to \$13.69 per hour. - Seattle's minimum wage increased to \$16.69 per hour for all employers within city limits, regardless of the number of employees. - SeaTac's minimum wage increased to \$16.57 per hour for all employers located within the SeaTac city limits.

-WSAC will notify institutions and employers as soon as possible once state and local minimum wages for 2021 are established.
+WSAC will notify institutions and employers as soon as possible once state and local minimum wages for 2022 are established.